Blablux/azimuth/README.md

   art) to [DMC](http://www.dmc.fr) colors for cross stitching.

 ## Side Note
-Faustus is minor NPC from the video games [Legacy of Kain](https://en.wikipedia.org/wiki/Legacy_of_Kain).
+Faustus is a minor NPC from the video games [Legacy of Kain](https://en.wikipedia.org/wiki/Legacy_of_Kain).